MiaolinJia/devops-project/README.md

       .....

     b.
 Select the desired network using index.
 Desired network is usally the one that is used for Internet and DHCPed from your router.
- 4. Usage:
-    a. vagrant up
- 5. Vagrant provision will do all necessary configurations and bring up all containers
+ 4. Vagrant provision will do all necessary configurations and bring up all containers
- 6. Vagrant prints all IPs in the VM, which will be used to access the containers.
+ 5. Vagrant prints all IPs in the VM, which will be used to access the containers.

 Docker-compose:
  Usage: